kshootmania/ksm-chart-format/ksh_format.md

                 - `S<`: Swing effect (left)
                 - `S>`: Swing effect (right)
             - The number is the length (192 per measure).
+            - For swing effects, optional parameters can be specified after the length, separated by "`;`":
+                - Second parameter (int, default:`250`): Scale value
+                - Third parameter (int, default:`3`): Number of repetitions (1 per one-way swing)
+                - Fourth parameter (int, 0-2, default:`2`): Order of the decay (0: no decay, 1: linear decay, 2: squared decay)
 - Bar Line
     - Two measures are separated by one bar line.
     - Format